AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Types of Insurance Coverage

-There are different types of insurance coverage that you can make a claim on.
+There are different types of insurance coverages that you can make a claim on.
 Here’s a quick rundown of them.

 Coverage name What it covers